 It was a little tricky getting out of town but once we were on the main road it was easy to find.
 Take a right up the mountains.
 The pass itself is only about 25 kilometers long but it flies by.
 It’s curvy and fast and there are breathtaking views around every hairpin turn.

 We stopped at a lookout to take a couple of pics, and because I’d been stung by a Vietnamese bee.
 It was a lot like being stung by an American bee.
 It stings.
-We got back at it and I started to ignore a lot of the scenery and focus on the road.
+We got back at it and I started to ignore the scenery and focus on the road.
 We were here to ride it after all, not gawk at it.
 We zipped up to the top.
 There’s a Buddhist temple up there and a bunch of people trying to sell you things because of course there is.
 You’re also high enough that the top of the mountain is shrouded in mist or cloud or magic or whatever that is.
 You can watch it flow up the cliff sides like it’s being shown in reverse.

 On the way down we were stopped by a bike race.
 We think it might have been the same one we passed back near Hanoi.
 It makes sense, it’s the same road.
 Those guys were powering up that hill and their police escort rode big red motorcycles with yellow stars on the tanks.